GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/5bde.md

 5BDE also leads the way in response to natural disasters.
 We maintain high training standards for all elements of [our METL](/pages/about.md/#basic-mission-essential-task-list-bmetl) and work hard to ensure we have the right gear in the right place when mother nature throws a tantrum.
 Our troops have reponded in times of need after hurricanes, tornados, icy roads and river floods.
 We strive to be the first boots on the ground setting up the most effective response possible.

 The 5th brigade is made up of volunteers with variety of skillsets including law enforcement, electricians, IT professionals, engineers, truck drivers, chemists and educators.
-There is a place to use your professional skills and blend them with new skills to serve the citizens of Georgia in their greatest times of need.
+No matter what you background, there's a place to use your professional skills and blend them with new skills to serve the citizens of Georgia in their greatest times of need.
 [Contact a Recruiter](/pages/join.md)

-While all GSDF units can operate anywhere in the state the Vikings Area of Operations (AO) runs across the state below I-2o and north of Albany.
+While all GSDF units can operate anywhere in the state, the Vikings Area of Operations (AO) runs across the state below I-2o and north of Albany.
 You could draw a loop including Carrollton, Lagrange, Columbus, Cordele, Hinesville and Augusta and just about encompass the area.
 With such a large geographic area to cover we have more than one drill station to work with.
 Our primary drill stations are shown below.

 <table>